 Representatives from all branches of the pastoral structure meet regularly in the Junior School Pastoral Committee which identifies and takes on cases where the routine pastoral system is not sufficient.
 Where significant pastoral issues are identified, we recognise the value of maintaining good communications with parents.

 Parents are welcome to contact any member of the pastoral team if they have concerns.
-The Head of the Junior School is available to parents without appointment every morning from 8.00am until 8.30am.
+The Head of the Junior School is always happy to meet with parents, please liaise with the Junior School Secretary to find a convenient time.

 We encourage a healthy eating policy, providing well-balanced and nutritious meals and encouraging pupils to bring a healthy mid-morning snack.
 There is clear guidance on behaviour and social skills, given through form periods, assemblies and chapel.
 We run a programme of Personal, Social and Health Education in all year groups and an integral part of this is our in-house StEdfast programme, with its emphasis on character development.